queer/squish/README.md

 ### What won't be implemented?

-- Persistence of container between daemon reboots
+- Persistence of containers between daemon reboots
 - Getting a shell in a container

 ## Testing